 The information contained in this document is provided for the sole use of the recipient and no reliance should be placed on the information by any other person.
-In the event that the information is disclosed or furnished to any other person, Destravis accepts no liability for any loss or damage incurved by that person whatsoever as a setual to dising the information.
+In the event that the information is disclosed or furnished to any other person, Destravis accepts no liability for any loss or damage incurred by that person whatsoever as a result of using the information.